My approach

 Working relationally is key to my approach.

-This means the therapeutic relationship is a mirror ground for exploration - where we notice, look into and change patterns of how we relate to others and ourselves.
-Relational work is often focused on the here and now and at the heart of it are your individual experiences coming from your specific cultural and social context.
+This means the therapeutic relationship is a mirror ground for exploration – it invites us to notice, look into and change patterns of how we relate to others and ourselves.
+Relational work often happens in the present and at its core are your individual experiences coming from your specific cultural and social context.